g0tie/nodeJSDemo/README.md

 ## Purpose

-This project is made usign NodeJS, MongoDB, Mongoose and ExpressJS as an demonstration for a school project.
+This project is made usign NodeJS, MongoDB, Mongoose, EJS, dotenv and ExpressJS as an demonstration for a school project.

 ## Description